battre/autocomplete-attribute-explainer/README.md

 countries the commonly used structures to express address forms are well supported by today's `autocomplete` attribute.

-## The case for adding new field types

 Our arguments for adding the new autocomplete types (“Field names” in the HTML Spec) are:

-1. Giving website authors the chance to annotate address forms so that they can collect data in a format they need and enable browser vendors to faciliate a better autofill experience for such forms.
+1. Giving website authors the chance to annotate address forms so that they can collect data in a format they need and enable browser vendors to facilitate a better autofill experience for such forms.

 2. The metrics cited above indicate to us that in multiple countries, websites